friflo/ECS-wiki/docs/systems.md

 Use cases for custom systems are:
 - Need to make structural changes via the parent group `CommandBuffer`.
 - Want direct access to an `EntityStore`.
-- Execute multiple queries in a single system.
-E.g. to execute multiple queries in nested loops.
+- Execute multiple / nested queries in a single system.
+E.g. to execute them in nested loops.

 ```cs
 public static void CustomSystem()